junglegobs/ASoSEPOC/README.md

 This will install all necessary packages for you to be able to run the scripts and everything should work out of the box, including correctly finding local paths.

-## TODO list

-* Double check that data is sufficient and correct (Efthymios)
-* Double check that storage bus injections were done correctly (dispatch seems wrong).

 ## Data description

 Grid, load, renewables and capacity mix data come from [this paper](https://www.mech.kuleuven.be/en/tme/research/energy-systems-integration-modeling/pdf-publications/wp-en2019-02).
 It is a Belgium-like system with a very high share of renewables (~80%).